russhwolf/multiplatform-settings/README.md

 val nullableFlow: Flow<Int?> by observableSettings.intOrNullFlow("key")
 ```

-Usage requires accepting both the `@ExperimentalSettingsApi` and `@ExperimentalCoroutinesApi` annotations.

-In addition, there are two new `Settings`-like interfaces: `SuspendSettings`, which looks similar to `Settings` but all functions are marked `suspend`, and `FlowSettings` which extends `SuspendSettings` to also include `Flow`-based getters similar to the extensions mentioned above.
+In addition, there are two new `Settings`-like interfaces: `SuspendSettings`, which looks similar to `Settings` but all
+functions are marked `suspend`, and `FlowSettings` which extends `SuspendSettings` to also include `Flow`-based getters
+similar to the extensions mentioned above.

 ```kotlin
 val suspendSettings: SuspendSettings // ...